are face-to-face and online gatherings that intentionally work with the pooled experience of participants to generate

 Leading as Sacred Practice Summit 2022 at the Beuerhof Farm, Vulcan Eifel, Germany

-This week-long summit is being redesigned for a more hybrid format that will allow for full participation.
-This will be our fourth global summit in which we continue to explore and develop insights and practices for leading with sacred intent.
-Participants will also have a chance to reflect on their experiences in the field.
+This week-long summit is being redesigned to push even further into the principles and practices that will guide us in this pandemic recovery time.
+This will be our fourth global summit.
+We will continue to explore and develop insights and practices for leading with sacred intent.
+Participants will also have a chance to reflect on their experiences in this time of challenge.
 As always, our goal is to experientially bring to life the practices we are exploring.